rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 not already up, then runs your command with the `PATH` and the Docker and Kubernetes contexts pointed at 2.0 for that command only.
 It leaves your own configuration untouched.
-So if your machine is already set up for Rancher Desktop, leave it that way and reach for 2.0 with `rdd run` when you want to try something.
+So if your machine is already set up for Rancher Desktop 1.x, leave it that way and reach for 2.0 with `rdd run` when you want to try something.
 The very first start downloads the openSUSE Leap image and brings the VM up, which can take a while on a slow connection; after that it is quick.